 Who is it good for?
 Dancing is a solid activity for kids of all ages.

 24. Go on a scavenger hunt

 Kids have been going on scavenger hunts forever, and with good reason — they’re fun!
-Give your kids a list of objects that they must find to complete the hunt, and let them know which areas are OK to search in.
-To kick it up a notch, use a pirate map to create an outdoor scavenger hunt where your kids search for their own treasure.
+Give kids a list of objects that they must find to complete the hunt, and let them know which areas are OK to search in.
+To kick it up a notch, use a pirate map to create an outdoor scavenger hunt where they can search for their own treasure.

 Who is it good for?
 Scavenger hunts are a ton of fun for kids of all ages.
-Simply adjust the objects and hunting areas based on what your kids can handle.
+Simply adjust the objects and hunting areas based on what they can handle.
 High school-aged kids can also create their own hunts for younger siblings.

 25. Create an obstacle course